ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 ## Changing highlighter theme

 When using the [classic editor](#!/guide/dev_framed) use the [`config.codeSnippet_theme`](#!/api/CKEDITOR.config-cfg-codeSnippet_theme) option.
-See Code Snippet plugin sample shipped with CKEditor package or [highlight.js's demo page](http://highlightjs.org/static/test.html) for a list of available values.
+For a list of available values see Code Snippet plugin sample shipped with CKEditor package or [highlight.js's demo page](http://highlightjs.org/static/test.html).

 When using [inline](#!/guide/dev_inline) or [div-based](http://ckeditor.com/addon/divarea) editor and on the final page you can switch between themes by loading different theme's stylesheets.
-See the [Enabling syntax highlighting](#!/guide/dev_codesnippetgeshi-section-enabling-syntax-highlighting) section.
+See the [Enabling syntax highlighting](#!/guide/dev_codesnippet-section-enabling-syntax-highlighting) section.

 ## Changing languages list

-You can customize displayed languages list by setting the [`config.codeSnippet_languages`](#!/api/CKEDITOR.config-cfg-codeSnippet_languages) option.
+You can customize available languages list by setting the [`config.codeSnippet_languages`](#!/api/CKEDITOR.config-cfg-codeSnippet_languages) option.

 Following example will reduce languages list down to JavaScript and PHP.